 - Broil the veggies for about 25 - 30min.
 (Turning everything over at about 12min.)

 - Once everything is done roasting (especially the red peppers), we have to take care of the skins on the pepper halves.
 You should have broiled the peppers in the oven until they became black.
 Now you need to do this: Remove the pepper pieces from the oven.
-Place the peppers into a sealed container (like a plastic or tupperware -- anything with a lid).
+Place the peppers into a sealed container (like a container with a lid or a bowl with plastic wrap over top).
 Allow the peppers to cool down and steam (this step here makes it easier to remove the skin from the pepper).
 Once cooled down and steamed, you can go ahead an remove the skin from the peppers.

 - Okay, now it's time to puree it in the blender (I used my Ninja)!